-NAVIGATING

-CONVERSATIONS

-ABOUT BREAST

-CANCER AND
+NAVIGATING CONVERSATIONS ABOUT BREAST CANCER AND RISK OF RECURRENCE www.keep-ahead.co.uk

-RECURRENCE RISK

 A breast cancer diagnosis and your journey through treatment are life-changing experiences.
 Whether you are currently going through treatment or in remission, discussing your diagnosis, risk of recurrence, and ongoing care with those around you might feel daunting.
 This guide is designed to help you navigate these important conversations with clarity and confidence.